Jain1shh/ZipMe/README.md

 # ZipMe – URL Shortener (Java + Spring Boot)

-ZipMe is a simple URL-shortening backend service built using Java and Spring Boot.
+ZipMe is a URL-shortening backend service built using Java and Spring Boot.
-It generates short codes using Base62 encoding, supports optional custom aliases, handles redirects, tracks click counts, and stores data in an H2 file-based database.
+It generates short codes using Base62 encoding, supports optional custom aliases, handles redirects, tracks click counts, and stores data in an H2 file-based database with caching support for efficiency.

 ---